 Then there is the styling.
 It falls somewhere between tacky and trashy.

 This is not helped by the choice of materials (which are obviously designed to place comfort first) combined with the overall aesthetic – which has all the personality and pizzazz of a sponge with a strap – give them the look of a flip flop that belongs in a “massage” parlor where the ending is the focus.

-The black fabric thong, spongy black footbed, and slightly less spongy but still spongy outer soul seem most appropriate for such places.
+The black fabric thong, spongy black footbed, and slightly less spongy, but still spongy, outer sole seem most appropriate for such places.